jacopotarantino/crowdfunding/readme.txt

 Tested up to: 3.5
 Stable Tag: 0.1

+License: GNU Version 2 or Any Later Version

 == Description ==

 Crowdfunding by AppThemer is a funding platform for WordPress.
 Integrated seamlessly with Easy Digital Downloads, the Crowdfunding plugin lets you crowd source everything from films, games, and music to art, design, and technology.